-Never wildly popular, this alphabet received moderate usage between the 1930s and the 1960s–when it began to decline in usage.
-Though it was digitized in the memorial design software Craftech in the 1990s, the alphabet never regained an increase in usage and the software has since been discontinued.
+Never wildly popular, this alphabet received moderate usage between the 1940s and the 1960s–at which point it began to decline in usage.
+Though it was digitized in the memorial design software Craftech in the 1990s, the alphabet never regained popularity and the software has since been discontinued.
 Most notably, this alphabet was used on the family monument of famed painter and illustrator Normal Rockwell.

 History and Designer

 The most obvious distinguishing characteristic of this alphabet is its rounded serifs which curve inward at the center towards the stem, giving the alphabet a more decorative feel.
-The leg of ‘R’ is more prominent and curves up slightly higher than a typical Modified Roman, and ‘E’ is noticeably narrower at the top than it is at the bottom–a feature that is somewhat present in most cases, though here it has been exaggerated.
+The letter geometry follows more closely to a Classic Roman than a Modified Roman–the more circular letters being wider.
+The leg of ‘R’ is more prominent and curves up slightly higher than a typical Modified Roman, and ‘E’ is noticeably narrower at the top than it is at the bottom–a feature that is somewhat present in most industry Roman alphabets, though here it has been exaggerated.
 ‘U’ contains spurs at either side of the base of its curve while ‘J’ does not; and ‘P’, ‘6’, and ‘9’ do not reconnect to themselves where they typically would near the center of the character, instead containing a small gap.
-Numeral ‘1’ has a slight hook at the top back away from the stem.
+Numeral ‘1’ has a slight hook at the top, aiming back away from its stem.